hpcloud/stackato-service-couchdb/README.md

 CouchDB Service for Stackato
 =========================

-This CouchDB Service for Stackato is under active development.
-It is based partly on the Echo Service sample code.

-This sample is based on [cloudfoundry/vcap-services/echo](https://github.com/cloudfoundry/vcap-services/tree/master/echo) with some additional configuration (e.g for `kato` and `supervisord`) and other minor differences.
+The Stackato CouchDB service is based on [cloudfoundry/vcap-services/echo](https://github.com/cloudfoundry/vcap-services/tree/master/echo) with some additional configuration (e.g for `kato` and `supervisord`) and other minor differences.
 The instructions here are for [Stackato 2.10.6](http://www.activestate.com/stackato/get_stackato).